bernie-simon/stsci.distutils/README.txt

 be imported and used in setup.
 This can be used even if `packages_root` is not specified--in this case it adds `''` to `sys.path`.

+stsci.distutils.hooks.glob_data_files
+'''''''''''''''''''''''''''''''''''''''
+Allows filename wildcards as understood by `glob.glob()` to be used in the data_files option.
+This hook must be used in order to have this functionality since it does not normally exist in distutils.

 stsci.distutils.hooks.numpy_extension_hook
 ''''''''''''''''''''''''''''''''''''''''''''
 This is a pre-command hook for the build_ext command.
 To use it, add a